 Measurement at board-level is carried out in the lab via Thermal imaging and thermocouple measurements for thermal field and component temperatures respectively.
 Simulation and measurement results are found to be within ± 3%.

 After validating the simulation model, parametric study via simulation is carried out to optimize the copper traces geometry and location of components and power dissipation of the components, PCB stack up and PCB base material properties.
 These parameters are evaluated against the cost of the product due to each change.
 This optimization helps in reducing the hot spots and temperature on the PCB, during the early development phase itself, and reduces the development cost as well as the product cost.

-With the rise in usage of electronics in the automobile industry, the demand for light weight and cost-effective electronics has increased exponentially in the past few decades.
+With the rise in usage of electronics in automobile industry, the demand for light weight and cost effective electronics has increased exponentially in the past few decades.
 Along with the packaging requirements, the functionality of electronics has increased, posing challenges for thermal management of electronics.
 To cater to numerous functions required by the application, component density and current in the Printed Circuit Board has increased too.

 These requirements have led to the introduction of plastic housing and high current density on board.